Skip to content

 • The second browser initiates a connection to the first browser.

-• PulseBeam establishes a connection established.
+• PulseBeam established a connection.

 peer → peer.connect('peer-29') → PulseBeam Signaling Servers → connected